 If you are gluten-free, look for pastas with a mixture like corn and rice, quinoa and brown rice.
 These combinations make for a more identifiable pasta to wheat pasta.
 Just a rice pasta will be gummy, or corn pasta will be grainy and the texture won’t be as good as a mixed pasta.

-Also, I have created several recipes that require oat flour (just ground up oats in a blender) because oats are definitely a cheap healthy food!!!!
+Also, I have created several recipes that require oat flour (just ground up oats in a blender) because oats are definitely a cheap healthy food on a budget!!!!
 In the bulk section I can often buy them for just $.59/lb at Sprouts when they are on sale.
 As I said above, my husband is gluten-free, so the majority of my baking for him is mostly done with oat flour.

 Adding a cheap healthy food like a rice dish for a side is common and very practical to stay on a cheap healthy foods budget, but remember rice can also be the main dish too!
-Fried rice is always a good option, but for something different try my Texas Hash recipe.
+Fried rice is always a good option when you’re on a budget, but for something different try my Texas Hash recipe.
 This recipe came from one of my grandma’s cookbooks from a church potluck.

 Warm rice for breakfast is an excellent way to use up leftover rice, from dinner the night before, and it’s the perfect cheap healthy food.
 Remember to add cinnamon and a little pure maple syrup.
 It’ SO GOOD!!!!